datalad-handbook/book/docs/usecases/external_collaboration.rst

    $ git remote add public-mock https://hub.datalad.org/edu/penguins-mock.git
    $ datalad push --to public-mock */*table*.csv

-2. Perspective: Prepare a remote analyses as a collaborator
+2. Perspective: Prepare a remote analysis as a collaborator
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-You are an expert on jelly fish, and currently on a scientific exploration in the Ocean.
+You are an expert on jellyfish, and currently on a scientific exploration in the Ocean.
-The population of jelly fish you study hangs out with a group of penguins - a sensational finding.
+The population of jellyfish you study hangs out with a group of penguins - a sensational finding.
 Sadly, you have no idea at all about penguins, and do not even know their species.
 Rather than giving up, you measure a few of their characteristics and hope that you can determine the species with the help of the external "penguin" dataset:
 You plan to

 - train a model to predict species based on body features - using the external dataset;
-- and then use the model to predict the species in your own samples
+- and then use the model to predict the species in your own samples.

-Start by creating a DataLad Dataset for your analysis (e.g., using the YODA configuration):
+Start by creating a DataLad dataset for your analysis (e.g., using the YODA configuration (see also :ref:`chapter_yoda`)):

 .. runrecord:: _examples/remote-analysis-101
    :language: console